-The motherboard is for aesthetics and not to provide the best bang for buck as we are close to getting the AMD Zen cpu’s and ddr4 platforms just like Intel.
-This motherboard has total of 8 sata 3 ports and increases the capability of a build to upgrade it’s storage.
-Just below the 24 pin power connector there is a USB 3.0 front header port unlike the previous ones which have the port at the bottom making it fit for a clean build.
+The motherboard is for aesthetics and not to provide the best bang for the buck as we are close to getting the AMD Ryzen CPUs and ddr4 platforms just like Intel.
+This motherboard has a total of 8 SATA 3 ports and increases the capability of a build to upgrade it’s storage.
+Just below the 24 pin power connector, there is a USB 3.0 front header port unlike the previous ones which have the port at the bottom making it fit for a clean build.

 The motherboard supports quad gpu SLI and you can do either a three way AMD CrossfireX or three way Nvidia SLI.
 So, this one is really badass for building a high end gaming computer.
 But the fact that fx 9590 or similar 9000 series processors consume a lot of power, combining them with multiple gpu’s will end you up with buying 1000+ watts gold rated power supply that will increase the total cost of your build.
 So, definitely it’s not for budget gamers.

 It has the power, reset and a bios switch at the top right which enables easy troubleshooting.
 I was searching for that only and found this motherboard worthy of including in this list.
 But the really insane feature is the presence of several USB 2.0 and USB 3.0 ports which is really overkill and nobody will be able to use them all.

 But there is one CON.
 The motherboard supports upto 32Gb of memory overclocked upto 2400Mhz.
 Keeping the clocks aside, it’s just similar to the previous ones.
 But at the end of the day, who is gonna use that much memory on such an old platform.